Thou art not so unkind

 Although thy breath be rude.”
 Shakespeare

 The young mother looked up at the sunlight peeking through the cracks of the cabin ceiling.
-The wind continued to blow sometimes pushing out one of the wadded up brown paper balls that plugged up one of the dozens of holes.
+The wind continued to blow so hard that it would push out one of the wadded up brown paper balls that she had plugged up one of the dozens of holes.
 After all her efforts to stop the winter wind, it still seemed to find its way into the tiny cabin.
-She and her husband Jakob had moved into the cabin this past summer.
+She and her husband Jakob had moved into it this past summer.
+But now Winter was upon them fast and furious.
+She longed to get outside.
 Spring and summer were always the most beautiful times of the year in Checkoslavakia.

 Jakob would always put his strong arms around her and whisper,

 “The breath of God surrounds us.”

 In his strong but gentle way he would whisper these words into her ear and it always made her feel so safe and secure.
 She wished he was here with her now to put his arms around her and tell her that everything was going to be alright.
 Life had taken a cruel turn and she wanted to scream out loud!
 She hated the anger she felt burning deep within her soul.
 Lately she always found herself looking back to the past.
 She hated that too.
 She had always been so passionate for the future; but that all changed once the Germans arrived.
 She was constantly worried about Jakob and his being on the road after dark.
 He wouldn’t be home until late because it was a far walk to their cabin from the university where he was an instructor.

 When they first moved into the Black Forest cabin she thought it couldn’t have been more perfect; even though it was just on the outskirts of Prague.
 Jon Erickson a friend of Jakob’s, had offered it to them.
 The price was right and very well worth the move.
 During the summer it was nice and cozy and provided an inexpensive place for them to live.